 Winter is here!
 It’s cold outside and when you get home after a long day, you want something hot, hearty and something to stick to your bones.
 Sometimes that gives you back your energy and helps you through the cold months.
 This is my recipe for Hungarian Goulash.

 While Goulash is more of a soup in Hungary, I like mine a bit thicker.
 Please use the recipe as you see fit.

 If you are just here for the recipe, you can press the button underneath to be automagically transported to the recipe:Jump to Recipe

 The history of Goulash

-The origins of Goulash traces back all the way to the 9th century where Hungarian shepherds ate stews made from dried meats, that were rehydrated while they were out shepherding.
+The origins of Goulash trace back all the way to the 9th century where Hungarian shepherds ate stews made from dried meats, that were rehydrated while they were out shepherding.
 Not unlike the origins of chili con carne.

 It is meant to be the cuts that are well-exercised and does require a long cook time to become tender.
 These cuts also contain a lot of collagen, which makes the soup thicker naturally.

-Some optional components are garlic, caraway seeds and wine.
-Some later additions to the dish include potatoes and red peppers, and other things that are popular are carrots, parsley root, and spices like cayenne, bay leaf and thyme.
+Some optional components are garlic, caraway seeds, and wine.
+Some later additions to the dish include potatoes and red peppers, and other things that are popular are carrots, parsley root, and spices like cayenne, bay leaf, and thyme.

 Today the most defining characteristic of a Hungarian Goulash is the sweet Hungarian paprika.

 The choice of meat for this Hungarian goulash recipe